-- 15. Run toward a school bus while it is in motion. - 16.
-Possess, handle, transmit or use a weapon, as defined in Rule 6. - 17.
-Possess, sell or attempt to sell, use or be under the influence of alcoholic beverages, narcotics or controlled substances as defined in Rule 7 of the Code of Student Conduct and Discipline. - 18.
+- 14. Run toward a school bus while it is in motion. - 15.
+Possess, handle, transmit or use a weapon, as defined in Rule 6. - 16.
+Possess, sell or attempt to sell, use or be under the influence of alcoholic beverages, narcotics or controlled substances as defined in Rule 7 of the Code of Student Conduct and Discipline. - 17.
 Engage in any activity that might divert the driver's attention, such as: - (a.)
 Loud talking or laughing or unnecessary confusion. - (b.)
 Unnecessary conversation with the driver. - (c.)
-Extending any parts of the body out of the - Open or close bus windows without permission of the driver. - 20.
-Regulate or operate any part of the bus. - 21.
-Engage in any activity which might damage, cause excessive wear or litter to the bus or other property. - 22.
-Smoke or eat on the bus. - 23.
-Spit or throw anything in or from the bus. - 24.
-Bring animals on the bus. - Tamper with mechanical equipment, accessories, or controls of the bus. - Leave the bus on the way to school or home without permission of the driver.
-(Drivers may not give

-- permission except in case of personal emergency or upon request of the Principal or student's parent or guardian). - 27.
+Extending any parts of the body out of the bus. - Open or close bus windows without permission of the driver. - 19.
+Regulate or operate any part of the bus. - 20.
+Engage in any activity which might damage, cause excessive wear or litter to the bus or other property. - 21.
+Smoke or eat on the bus. - 22.
+Spit or throw anything in or from the bus. - 23.
+Bring animals on the bus. - 24.
+Tamper with mechanical equipment, accessories, or controls of the bus. - 25.
+Leave the bus on the way to school or home without permission of the driver.
+(Drivers may not give permission except in case of personal emergency or upon request of the Principal or student's parent or quardian). - 26.
 Commit any acts of physical violence, bullying, physical assault or battery of other persons on the school bus, verbal assault or threatened violence toward other persons on the school bus, disrespectful conduct toward the school bus driver or other persons on the school bus or other unruly behavior.